The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-Adding inconsistent representations during training but not during testing, i.e., Scenario~1 \PaperShort{(Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-1-houses})} \PaperLong{(first row in Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5})} has a smaller effect\PaperLong{, except for LR, with the fastest performance drop mostly at a percentage of polluted samples of more than $80\%$}.
-The effect of the pollution is smallest in Scenario~3 for \textsf{Houses} (Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-3-houses}) and \textsf{Cars}\PaperLong{\ (Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-3-cars})},and for \textsf{IMDB}\PaperLong{\ (Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-3-imdb})}it is more similar to Scenario~1\PaperShort{.}\PaperLong{\ (Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-1-imdb}).} \PaperLong{\ We observed for Scenario~3 a sudden increase in $R^{2}$ of most algorithms when the percentage of polluted samples is larger than $80\%$, which is not surprising as the new representations are added in both training and test set.
-However, with 4 new representations per value, this does not happen for all datasets and algorithms, as there might still be confusion for the algorithms in some cases.\\ Looking at the algorithms, LR often shows considerable outliers when the training set is polluted.} Due to the one-hot encoding of categorical features\PaperLong{\ and LR learning a linear impact of each of those one-hot features}, LR is affected by the inherently discrete differences\PaperLong{\ in the one-hot features}.
-The regularization of RR fixes this extreme behavior.\PaperLong{\ LR and RR both show a larger performance drop than the three other algorithms in Scenario~2, probably due to the linear method poorly handling the one-hot features that were never $1$ during training.} The tree-based methods, DT and RF, are more stable in most cases, along with MLP\@.
-The non-linearity of those methods weakens the effect of the inconsistencies\PaperLong{\ in the one-hot features}. \PaperLong{\\The effect of inconsistency is larger on \textsf{IMDB} than on \textsf{Houses} and \textsf{Cars} (Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5}).
-The reason for this could be the ratio between categorical and numerical attributes, which is 8:4 for \textsf{IMDB} and more weighted towards the numerical attributes for \textsf{Houses} and \textsf{Cars}.\\ The observed tendencies are mostly similar when adding only one new representation during pollution, as shown in Figure~\ref{fig:regression-results-all-ConsistentRepresentation} in the Appendix, where the quality increases again after polluting $50\%$ of samples.
-In Scenario~3, the algorithm performance rises for this increasing quality, which is expected, as the single new representation becomes the majority in both training and test set.}
+Adding inconsistent representations during training but not during testing,~i.e., Scenario~1\PaperShort{(see Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-1-houses})}\PaperLong{(first row in Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5})} has generally a smaller effect on the performance, except for DT.
+The effect of the pollution is quite low in Scenario~3 for \textsf{Houses}~(see Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-3-houses}), \textsf{Cars}\PaperLong{(see Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-3-cars})} and \textsf{COVID}\PaperLong{(see Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-3-covid})}.
+For \textsf{IMDB} \PaperLong{(see Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-3-imdb})} it is more similar to its Scenario~1\PaperLong{(see Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-1-imdb}).} \PaperLong{ Regarding the algorithms, LR often shows considerable outliers when the training set is polluted}.
+Due to the one-hot encoding of categorical features\PaperLong{and LR learning a linear impact of each of those one-hot features}, LR is affected by the inherently discrete differences\PaperLong{in the one-hot features}.
+The regularization of RR fixes this extreme behavior.\PaperLong{LR and RR both show a larger performance drop than the three other algorithms in Scenario~2, probably due to the linear method poorly handling the one-hot features that were never~$1$ during training.} The tree-based methods, RF and GB, are more stable in most cases, along with all considered MLP variants~(MLP-1, MLP-5, MLP-10).
+In Scenarios~1 and~2 for \textsf{COVID}, TN shows sudden unstable behavior at different points.
+In Scenario~1, TN's is stable over whole pollution increase, whereas in Scenario~2, performance decreases sharply with only a small amount of pollution introduced.
+The non-linearity of those methods weakens the effect of the inconsistencies\PaperLong{in the one-hot features.